Balvir Singh

-Balvir Singh is a teacher and Democratic Party politician from Burlington Township, New Jersey, who has represented the 7th Legislative District in the New Jersey General Assembly since January 30, 2025.
+Balvir Singh (born November 9, 1984) is an Indian-American educator and Democratic Party politician from Burlington Township, New Jersey, who has represented the 7th Legislative District in the New Jersey General Assembly since January 30, 2025.
 He previously served on the Burlington County Board of County Commissioners from 2018 to 2025.
 Singh is the first Asian American to win a countywide election in Burlington County and the first Sikh American to win a countywide election in the state of New Jersey.

 Burlington Township Board of Education

 In 2014, Singh was elected to the board of education of the Burlington Township School District, coming in third among the five candidates seeking three open seats.
 As a board member, Singh served as Chair of the school district's finance committee.
 Over the three years Singh served in that role, taxes and overall spending increases were contained within the school district's budgets each year.

 Commissioner election

 Singh announced his intention to run for Burlington County Board of County Commissioners in March 2017 with running mate Tom Pullion.
 During the course of the campaign, Singh criticized the all-Republican Burlington County Board for focusing on bringing warehouses to the region with developers obtaining millions of dollars in tax subsidies, and creating traffic issues in local communities.
 Singh was criticized by his Republican opponents for his support of tax increases while on the Burlington Township Board of Education and for his support of gubernatorial candidate Phil Murphy.
 The Republicans also ran social media ads claiming that Singh would harbor criminal immigrants and support sanctuary city policies if elected.
 Singh stated after the election that such immigration policies fall out his jurisdiction as a Freeholder, and therefore were irrelevant points to be made.

 In October 2017, it was revealed by the Burlington County Times that the Burlington County Democratic Committee sent more funds outside of the county to assist New Jersey Senate President Stephen M. Sweeney than they spent within the county to support Singh and Pullion's election.
 On election day, Singh and Pullion were declared the victors by a narrow margin in an election where voter turnout was at a record low.